Blogs

 For many businesses, the connectivity decision narrows down to satellite or cellular solutions.
 Both are commonly used for asset tracking and sometimes companies use a combination of both to achieve the coverage they require.
 In this article, discover which one is right for your business.

 Cellular connectivity works for IoT by transmitting data packets over-the-air through wireless spectrum to mobile network operator’s cell towers.
-There are over 700 mobile networks in the world and thousands of cell towers.
+There are over 700 mobile networks in the world and millions of cell towers.
 At Eseye, the data then flows to one of our points of presence (PoPs) through our high-speed Multiprotocol Label Switching (MPLS) network.
-It then goes from the Eseye egress PoP over the internet to the customer’s network where incoming data is received and stored.
+It then goes from the local Eseye PoP via a private network to the customer’s data centre or Cloud where incoming data is received and stored.

-Satellite is notoriously expensive because not only is it costly to build, it needs to be sent up into orbit and then constantly maintained.
-You’ll find the hardware required for cellular tracking is typically less expensive, and monthly data plans can be more affordable too.
+Satellite IoT connectivity is notoriously expensive to build into devices. .
+You’ll find the hardware required for cellular tracking is typically less expensive, and monthly data plans will be be more affordable too.
 In contrast, satellite hardware and data plans can be significantly more expensive, making cellular a more budget-friendly option for many businesses.

-Cellular networks are more readily available worldwide, whereas satellite coverage can have gaps in remote or extreme locations.
+Cellular networks are more readily available worldwide.
 In fact, cellular generally provides better coverage in urban and suburban areas, where most tracking applications are used.
 Did you know that satellite signals can be obstructed by buildings, trees, and other obstacles, making them less reliable in certain environments?

 Cellular networks offer lower latency compared to satellite networks.
 This low latency enables real-time tracking and communication, which can be crucial for businesses that need to monitor and manage assets, vehicles, or personnel in near real-time.

 Cellular networks generally offer higher data bandwidth compared to satellite networks.
-This can be beneficial for applications that require the transmission of large amounts of data, such as video streaming from a dashcam.
+This can be beneficial for applications that require the transmission of large amounts of data, such as video streaming from a dash cam or remotely connected security or CCTV cameras.

-Cellular connectivity is often easier to integrate with other services, such as web-based tracking platforms, mobile apps, and cloud services.
+Cellular connectivity is often easier to integrate with other services and IT infrastructure, such as web-based tracking platforms, mobile apps, and cloud services.
 This makes it more convenient for businesses to leverage data and analytics for decision-making.

 In some regions, there may be regulatory restrictions on the use of satellite technology for tracking purposes, or there may be additional licensing requirements.
 Cellular connectivity may be a simpler and more compliant option in such cases.